Terracotta Army History

 Terracotta Army was Built from 247 BC to 208 BC

-According to the Records of the Grand Historian, Emperor Qin Shi Huang ordered to build his mausoleum when he ascended the throne in 247 BC.
-His prime minister Li Si was reasonable for planning and design, while the senior general Zhang Han supervised the construction.
+According to the Records of the Grand Historian, Emperor Qin Shi Huang ordered to building his mausoleum when he ascended the throne in 247 BC.
+His prime minister Li Si was responsible for planning and design, while the senior general Zhang Han supervised the construction.

 In the historical record, the total population of the Qin Dynasty was about 20 million.
 However, more than 700, 000 laborers were served in building this grand underground terracotta army.
 What a massive project!